GLOBAL MARKETS-Black Friday for China stocks but metals not so heavy

 The major currency pairs like the euro-dollar and dollar-yen were largely quiet as traders opted for caution over valour ahead of the ECB meeting and what is expected to be the first rise in U.S. interest rates in almost a decade next month.

-The Swiss franc fell to its lowest against the dollar since August 2010 and dropped more than half a percent against the euro on speculation the Swiss National Bank will cut its rates even deeper into negative territory if the ECB moves.

-The day’s China theme was also compounded as the yuan hit its lowest level in almost three months as investors braced for the International Monetary Fund’s decision on Monday on whether to include the currency in its reserve basket.
+The day’s China theme was evident.
+The yuan was at its lowest level in almost three months as investors braced for a decision on Monday by the International Monetary Fund on whether to include the currency in its reserve basket.

 Spot yuan was changing hands at 6.3942, 46 pips weaker than the previous close and about 0.04 percent away from People’s Bank of China’s midpoint rate of 6.3915.